xrdocs/8000/_tutorials/cisco-8000-800g-performance-demo.md

 This silent/audio-less video was recorded for Cisco Live Melbourne 2023 and was the support of a World of Solutions demo.

+The test is done on a Cisco 8808 chassis.
+It contains latest RP2 route processor, 8808-FC1 fabric cards and a 88-LC1-36EH line card.
+To demonstrate the line card performance, a common technique is to use a 'snake topology' where ports are wired together.
+Cabling is done in a way to perform inter-NPU forwarding and thus send traffic over the fabric.

+Multiple QDD-2X400G-FR4 modules are used and create individual FourHundreGigabitEthernet interfaces in IOS XR, for a total of 72 x 400GbE interfaces.
+Two of those ports are connected to a traffic generator.

+Traffic generator is configured to send a simple stream of IPv4, IPv6, or MPLS traffic.
+Purpose of the test is to demonstrate raw performance.
+Streams are configured to send 100% line rate traffic with a fixed packet size to demonstrate the line card Non Drop Rate (NDR).
+In this test, the NDR is the same for IPv4, IPv6 and MPLS and is 296B.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YJGFu-Xkfxs?si=TcEdAZR9X-G_L1Qw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>